Welcome to Modern Web & Mobile Applications!

 - Visualizer for Tracelytics

+CSCI 1320 will allow a number of student projects.
+If you are interested in proposing your own project, please visit our submissions page for guidelines and information on submitting a project.
 If your proposal is accepted you will serve as a mentor for your project.
-This means you'll be responsbile for your project and the rest of your team.
+This means you will be responsible for your project and the rest of your team.
 Other students will be able to select your project like any other and we will assign you an appropriate project team.